OniDaito/SDeeEff/README.md

 To train, go with:

-    python train.py --obj gormley4.obj
+    python train.py --obj <path to object file>

-Then cut and paste the result into the sdf.glsl

-I use glslCanvas in vscode to look at the SDF.
-Seems like it works alright. ctrl-shift-p to run it.

-## Currently

-Gormley5.obj is no longer unit sized.
-I commented out the bit to get it all into a unit sphere as I think that might be causing detail issues.
-Trying to expand out a bit.
+The *current_fragment.glsl* will contain the final network and a shader to visualise it.

+There are a number of options you can take a look at, at the bottom of the train.py script.
+I've found the defaults seem to work best.